LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies: Homotopy theorem

-Representatives of the isomorphism classes of simple arrangements of three double pseudolines are depicted in Figure~\ref{fulllist}.
+The exhaustive list of isomorphism classes of simple arrangements of three double pseudolines is depicted in Fig.~\ref{fulllist}.

-In this figure each isomorphism class is labeled at its left bottom corner with a symbol to name the arrangement and at its right bottom corner with the order of its automorphism group.
-The symbol to name an arrangement is composed of the letter $\name{}$ indexed by the $2$-sequence of its numbers of $2$-cells of size~2 and~3.
-Such a sequence identifies a unique isomorphism class of arrangements, with one exception: the sequence $25$ identifies two isomorphism classes (which have also the same numbers of two-cells of size 4,5,6, etc).
-To distinguish them we will use the sequences $25_1$ and $25_2$, where the subscript stands for the order of the automorphism group of the corresponding arrangement.
 This list was first established by hand, using the connectedness of the corresponding mutation graph.
-For the numbers of isomorphism classes of simple arrangements on four and five double pseudolines we refer to~\cite{fpp-nsafd-11}.
+The adjacency list representation of this graph is the following:

+where $\name{\alpha}$ denotes the arrangement whose $2$-sequence of its numbers of $2$-cells of size~2 and~3 is $\alpha$.
+Such a sequence identifies a unique isomorphism class of arrangements, with one exception: the sequence $25$ identifies two isomorphism classes (which have also the same numbers of two-cells of size $4$,$5$,$6$, etc).
+To distinguish them we use the sequences $25_1$ and $25_2$, where the subscript stands for the order of the automorphism group of the corresponding arrangement.
+The orders of the automorphism groups of the arrangements are reported at the bottom right of the arrangements in Fig.~\ref{fulllist}.

-Using the exhaustive list of simple arrangements of three double pseudolines we now compute the {\it martagons} on three and four double pseudolines: martagons are arrangements that play a special rôle in the proof that the isomorphism class of an indexed arrangement of oriented double pseudolines depends only on its chirotope.
+Thus there are $13$ isomorphism classes of arrangements of three double pseudolines and $216$ isomorphism classes of indexed arrangements of three oriented double pseudolines on a given set of three indices (and not $214$ as indicated by error in~\cite{fpp-nsafd-11}).
+This latter number is computed as the sum

+where $g_k$ is the number of arrangements with group of automorphisms of order~$k$.
+For the number of isomorphism classes of arrangements of four double pseudolines and for the number of isomorphism classes of simple arrangements of five double pseudolines we refer to~\cite{fpp-nsafd-11}.